-There’s a big catch, however: lenders only have to give the advertised APR to 51% of customers, while the other 49% could pay more.
-That’s why it’s referred to as the representative APR.
+There’s a big catch, however: lenders only have to give the advertised representative APR to 51% of customers, while the other 49% could pay more (hence why it’s referred to as the representative APR).
 Santander runs credit searches with credit reference agencies Experian, TransUnion and Equifax and weighs this up alongside details of your income and outgoings, the loan that you’ve applied for, and any previous dealings you’ve had with Santander, to decide on the rate to offer you.

 Am I eligible for a Santander personal loan?

 You should only apply for a Santander personal loan if you’re certain you can meet the repayment terms, and you meet the following criteria: